Deblak/jamix-bs/README.md

 ### Color variables

-The main theme override is defined in `scss/custom.scss.
+The main theme overrides are defined in scss/custom.scss.
-Color exemple:
+Example:
 ```scss
 $primary: #5f50bf;
 $secondary: #9A53DE;